54

 Benefitting wild nature

 The Carpathian Mountains were one of the European bison’s last strongholds in Romania before the species disappeared more than 200 years ago (mainly due to hunting and habitat loss).
-With more than 25 bison calves now born in the wild in the Southern Carpathians rewilding area, the reintroduced bison are clearly adapting well to their new home.
+With more than 25 bison calves now born in the wild in the Southern Carpathians rewilding landscape, the reintroduced bison are clearly adapting well to their new home.
 GPS tracking has revealed that the animals have a current home range of over 90 square kilometres – when compared with data from herds in Poland and Germany, this is a good sign that the bison are making excellent progress recolonising the area.

 The European bison is a keystone species, since it plays a distinct ecological role in shaping the landscape it inhabits.
 In addition to consuming great quantities of grasses and feeding on shrubs, bison influence the vegetation by de-barking trees, breaking open dense undergrowth (simply by walking right through it), and creating bare soil patches (by wallowing), which allows pioneer plants to move in.
 In addition, bison disperse nutrients (dung) and seeds across their territory (they scatter over 200 species of plants, which helps to increase floral biodiversity and supports pollinators).
 Breeding birds use bison winter fur as nesting material, and magpies follow the bison herd to pick off ticks and other parasites.

-In the Southern Carpathians rewilding area, the reintroduced bison are already helping to create and maintain a half-wooded, half-open landscape, with the animals grazing excess vegetation from forest openings, meadows and forested meadows.
+In the Southern Carpathians rewilding landscape, the reintroduced bison are already helping to create and maintain a half-wooded, half-open landscape, with the animals grazing excess vegetation from forest openings, meadows and forested meadows.
 As the diversity of the landscape and vegetation increases, so a range of habitats are created that are suitable for other grazers, small mammals, birds and invertebrates.
 In this way, bison conservation has wide-ranging ecological benefits for the entire region.

 Photo impressions from the bison reintroductions to the Southern Carpathians 2014–2021